Abhijeetdev07/ai-chatbot/README.md

-# Multilingual AI Chatbot — Project Documentation
+# AI Chatbot — Project Documentation

 ## 1. Project Overview

-**Project Name:** Multilingual AI Chatbot
+**Project Name:** AI Chatbot
 **Type:** Full-Stack Web Application
 **Description:** A locally-hosted, intelligent chatbot powered by Ollama LLMs.
 Users can register, log in, and have natural-language conversations with an AI assistant.
-The application stores all conversations in a MongoDB database and supports voice input via the browser's Web Speech API.
-The chatbot can be extended to support multiple languages.
+Conversations are stored in MongoDB and are isolated per user.
+The chat supports real-time streaming responses (typing effect) using Server-Sent Events (SSE).
+Optional image input is supported in the API payload (base64).

 ---